 Create a new project.

-Open Chrome and navigate to any web site.
+Open a new tab in a new Chrome window and navigate to any web site.

-In Automation Studio, click the Capture button and try to capture any element on the opened web page in Chrome.
+On Automation Studio portal, click the Capture button and try to capture any HTML element on the opened web page in Chrome.

-The selected element should be captured as a Chrome screen element type.
+The HTML element should be captured as a Chrome screen element type.